This topic describes ways to create, view, drop, and edit a table in a database with the help of dbForge Studio.

 Note

-When you drop a table all data containing in it is lost.
+When you drop a table, all data contained in it is lost.

 Editing a table implies editing its structure: changing, removing, or adding columns, indexes, modifying table options.
 Table editor allows performing all these actions and viewing changes in the script of the table.